noscripter/dbushell.com/src-markdown/blog/2015-05-metalsmith.md

 With content and templates in place my website could be built once again.
 I checked a couple of file diffs with my local WordPress install to ensure both were generating effectively the same HTML.

-Now all that was missing was the XML sitemap.
+Now all that was missing was an XML sitemap.
 To generate this I wrote a Metalsmith plugin inspired by ExtraHop’s [metalsmith-sitemap](https://github.com/ExtraHop/metalsmith-sitemap).
 A simple solution that uses Handlebars to populate XML templates:

 ````markup
 <url>